 Mature hedgerow vegetation along the A52 provides some screening of views into the site, as does Sharphill Wood and woodland within Southern Cemetery.
 There is a brief open view into the site from the A52 in the south-east of the site.
 The woodland on the east and west sides of the site provides defensible boundaries, as well as giving potential for development to be underpinned by existing green infrastructure.
 This could then form part of the wider Edwalton / Sharphill Wood / Ruddington Green Corridor (identified in the Rushcliffe Local Plan Part 2), which provides a green link between the main urban area of West Bridgford and Ruddington.
 Development of the site has potential to result in the perceived merging of the settlements of Wilford and Edwalton, although this is in the context of the main built up area.
 In addition, the settlement will enclose the Southern Cemetery - an open space whose eastern boundary is currently adjacent to surrounding fields.
-A small area east of Southern Cemetery which contains two grade II listed buildings and to the west of Edwalton Conservation Area which contains Five listed buildings.
-G Relatively small area of search with less scope for strategic transport improvements.
+Heritage considerations A small area east of Southern Cemetery which contains two grade II listed buildings and to the west of Edwalton Conservation Area which contains Five listed buildings.
+G Transport and accessibility Relatively small area of search with less scope for strategic transport improvements.
 Restricted connectivity due to limited crossings over the River Trent.
 Congestion on the A52 Gamston Lings Bar Road and within West Bridgford.
-R At present the area of search is moderately located to primary schools.
+R Infrastructure capacity and potential At present the area of search is moderately located to primary schools.
 Schools within 1200m of the area of search has a total surplus capacity of 28 places.
 A new primary school is however due on the adjacent strategic allocation.
 The area of search is favourably located to existing secondary schools with a small deficit in capacity, of 3 places.
 The area of search is wholly within existing catchment areas of registered GPs.
 It is located approximately 1.7km from the nearest existing primary healthcare practice which has some but limited capacity.
 The area of search is approximately 4.4km from Queen's Medical Centrel which provides acute healthcare services.
 Across Greater Nottinghamshire, acute healthcare provision is generally highly occupied and additional services may be required to support existing and future needs.
-G Higher house prices; poor affordability; high levels of home ownership; limited affordable housing G Existing business activity in the area means there is potential for growth however, this could be limited by the amount that can be accommodated on this small area.
+G Housing considerations Higher house prices; poor affordability; high levels of home ownership; limited affordable housing G Economic Development Existing business activity in the area means there is potential for growth however, this could be limited by the amount that can be accommodated on this small area.
 The area of search benefits from good access to the A52 and A60 and is positioned next to Wheatcroft Business Park.
 This park contains a concentration of companies in a variety of sectors, particularly software, manufacturing and agriculture.
 The area of search is also situated in close vicinity of Nottingham South and Wilford Industrial Estate.
 This business location hosts a substantial cluster of activity, including companies in the SEP's identified priority or opportunity sectors such as digital, transport, life sciences and professional services.
-These facilities mean the area has attracted a well-qualified workforce and provide opportunities for future developments to support.
+These facilities mean the area has attracted a well- qualified workforce and provide opportunities for future developments to support.
 The area experiences very low levels of deprivation with most LSOAs in the 10th deprivation decile, meaning there is no regeneration potential.
 However, the site appears suitable to accommodate future business activity due to the strong nearby assets, although the scale of development may be limited by the size of the area of search.
-A into the site, as does Sharphill Wood and woodland within Southern Cemetery.
-There is a brief open view into the site from the A52 in the south-east of the site.
-The woodland on the east and west sides of the site provides defensible boundaries, as well as giving potential for development to be underpinned by existing green infrastructure.
-This could then form part of the wider Edwalton / Sharphill Wood / Ruddington Green Corridor (identified in the Rushcliffe Local Plan Part 2), which provides a green link between the main urban area of West Bridgford and Ruddington.
-Development of the site has potential to result in the perceived merging of the settlements of Wilford and Edwalton, although this is in the context of the main built up area.
-In addition, the settlement will enclose the Southern Cemetery - an open space whose eastern boundary is currently adjacent to surrounding fields.
-A small area east of Southern Cemetery which contains two grade II listed buildings and to the west of Edwalton Conservation Area which contains Five listed buildings.
-Relatively small area of search with less scope for strategic transport improvements.
-Restricted connectivity due to limited crossings over the River Trent.
-Congestion on the A52 Gamston Lings Bar Road and within West Bridgford.
-At present the area of search is moderately located to primary schools.
-Schools within 1200m of the area of search has a total surplus capacity of 28 places.
-A new primary school is however due on the adjacent strategic allocation.
-The area of search is favourably located to existing secondary schools with a small deficit in capacity, of 3 places.
-The area of search is favourably located to existing primary healthcare practice which has some but limited capacity.
-The area of search is approximately 4.4km from Queen's Medical Centrel which provides acute healthcare provision is generally highly occupied and additional services may be required to support existing and future needs.
-Higher house prices; poor affordability; high levels o
+A